Sabine Hornig: Work

 Windows are another common motif in Hornig's art, appearing in major installations like her 2003 work at MoMA Queens, Projects 78, with photographs of urban or outdoor spaces frequently appearing embedded within solid window or doorframes.
 She has created an ongoing Windows series since 2001, utilizing photographs of and through windows.
 In some of these works the empty windows, and the empty storefronts viewed through the window frame, reflect potential for change and provide an opportunity for reflection.
+Referring to arthistory tradition her photographs often have a room description in the title as in Der zerstörte Raum from 2005, that refers to Jeff Wall's slide called The Destroyed Room from 1978.

 Her 2013 exhibition at the Tanya Bonakdar Gallery in New York, called Transparent Things, took its title from a 1972 novel by Vladimir Nabokov and explored themes of temporality and urban spaces.
 The exhibition combined sculptural pieces, mimicking industrial urban objects and made out of materials like concrete, polyester, and aluminum, with photographs depicting run-down spaces in modern Berlin.
 Both the structures and the photographs subvert viewers’ visual understanding of the objects and the physical space.
 Nearly all of the photographs are captured through windows, in a manner that compresses and distorts depth perception and sense of place, throwing viewers off-balance and creating spatial confusion that is characteristic of Hornig's work.
 The artist herself has said that she communicates a sense of abstraction, “placelessness,” and “indistinctness” in her work, to encourage critical thought in her viewers.

 Commissioned by LaGuardia Airport, Hornig realized her largest architectural intervention to date, La Guardia Vistas (2020), running 268 feet long and 42 feet tall on the glass facade of the Terminal B passageway to the parking garage.
 Taking the view of Manhattan’s skyline from the airport as a conceptual departure point, she shot more than 1,100 high-resolution photographs of Manhattan from its rooftops as well as from the waterfront in Queens.
 She merged the images into a stacked composition punctuated with 20 quotations by and about Fiorello La Guardia.